MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-known-issues.md

 We have found a supported mitigation, that does not involve resetting devices:

-1)	Please download this zip file from here <ADD link to download setting>.
+1)	Please download [this zip file](http://download.microsoft.com/download/8/5/C/85C23745-794C-419D-B8D7-115FBCCD6DA7/netfx_1.7.zip) from the Microsoft Download Center.
 Unzipping will produce two files.
 Microsoft.NET.Native.Runtime.1.7.appx and Microsoft.NET.Native.Framework.1.7.appx
 2)	Please verify that your device is dev unlocked.
 If you haven’t done that before the instructions to do that are [here](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fwindows%2Fmixed-reality%2Fusing-the-windows-device-portal&data=02%7C01%7Cjalynch%40microsoft.com%7C3622a462ebd04870fccb08d6ae94cad6%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C636888351416725140&sdata=ZB6Zdx9GV95PcU6FAVgWaP3eQNMsyIc%2FbNDEby3Sb8A%3D&reserved=0).
 3)	You then want to get into the Windows Device Portal.
 My recommendation is to do this over USB and you would do that by typing http://127.0.0.1:10080 into your browser.
 4)	Once you have the Windows Device Portal up we need you to “side load” the two files that you downloaded.
 To do that you need to go down the left side bar until you get to the “Apps” section and click on “Apps”.